hoffmr2/YouTube2mp3/README.md

 # YouTube2mp3

-Small GUI application that downloads audio stream form given url and converts it to mp3
+Small application for downloading audio from YouTube in mp3 320 kb/s format.
+May be used as python app, or can be freezed with setup.py file.